 The demand for code deployments is on a constant incline; developers owning their own code, from creation to production, is mandatory.
 By no longer separating developers from operations, organizations can innovate with confidence and resiliency in mind.
 We have many customers successfully living the DevOps philosophy, where incident management sucks a whole lot less.
 One success story is the online shipping, transport, and freight marketplace company, uShip.

 Raleigh Schickel, DevOps manager at uShip, says his team isn’t setting any trends.
-They aren’t doing anything bigger, fancier companies aren’t doing.
+They aren’t doing anything that bigger, fancier companies aren’t doing.

 But this isn’t true.
 Raleigh is building one of the most advanced versions of an incident management process.
 This is extremely important at uShip where people can deploy anytime they want, because the more you deploy, the more you innovate, and the more stuff breaks.